 Assigned as follows:

-Summary of Abuse Allegations against Fr.
+Summary of Sexual Abuse Allegations against Fr.
 Donald Dorsey:

 Dorsey’s faculties were reinstated when he was assigned to St. Ann parish.
 With the appointment came a restriction that Dorsey never visit any homes in Ashley or Wilkes-Barre, where he had previously been assigned.

 In 1964, Dorsey’s faculties were again revoked, but the grand jury report is not clear as to the reason why.
 When he sought ministry outside of the Diocese of Scranton, Bishop Hannan stated emphatically that Dorsey was “an incorrigible recidivist” who was “first sent to the Diocesan hospice after he became sexually involved with a high school girl,” according to the grand jury report.